 In these challenging, isolating times, more than ever we are craving – connection, inspiration, art, stories, community… and even a little silliness… SO we’ve started to cook up some ideas that we hope can help.

-On Monday March 30th The Howland Company started VIRTUALLY HOWLAND, an online theatre series.
-With our now ONLINE monthly sessions of The Reading Group, live-streamed workshop play readings, and a LIVE improvised murder mystery series “Murder at The Winterhouse Theatre”, we’re hoping to create opportunities that help to make us feel a little more connected while we’re staying apart.
+On Monday, March 30th, 2020, The Howland Company started VIRTUALLY HOWLAND, an online theatre series.
+With our now ONLINE monthly sessions of The Reading Group, and the return of our hit comedy Entrances and Exits (an improvised farce), newly adapted for the screen and LIVE-STREAMED to you at home, we’re hoping to create opportunities that help to make us feel a little more connected while we’re staying apart.

 Upcoming Virtually Howland Events:

-The Howland Company Reading Group is a free event held on the last Monday of every month.
+The Howland Company Reading Group is a free event held every month.
 Anyone is welcome to drop in, cold-read a part in the chosen play (roles are assigned and switched around on the fly) and get the opportunity to engage in discussion, and meet people in the community!

 Where: WHEREVER YOU ARE with internet access!
 Join us on ZOOM, a free online video conference site/app where we can VIRTUALLY gather and read a play together.
-Tonight at 7pm, click on our Reading Group ZOOM event link HERE.
+Click on our Reading Group ZOOM event link.

 If you are interested in attending The Reading Group: